Rafael Reyes: Military career

-In 1896, in the days when Reyes had chances to be presidential candidate, Caro decided to send him off to Paris as the Ambassador of Colombia, which kept him away from the presidential race in the 1898 presidential elections; and also interfering with his involvement in the War of a Thousand Days' War.
+In 1896, in the days when Reyes had chances to be presidential candidate, Caro decided to send him off to Paris as the Ambassador of Colombia, which kept him away from the presidential race in the 1898 presidential elections; and also interfering with his involvement in the Thousand Days' War.

 Since 1902 Reyes lived in Mexico while arranging and setting up everything for the 1904 presidential elections.

 In 1904, José Manuel Marroquín president gave him the task to put together an army of one hundred thousand volunteers to battle and win back Panamá.
 Three Generals were with him in this mission: Pedro Nel Ospina, Lucas Caballero and Jorge Holguín.

-Due to intelligence information arriving to Bogota regarding the movement and arrangement of new U.S.A. battleships in the Pacific and the Caribbean, Colombia’s approach moved away from belligerence to a more diplomatic manner of doing things; the fact that the Mayflower, the North American flagship of the Atlantic and other ten ships were guarding both oceans to impede any Colombian troops to disembark and protect the rebellion of the isthmus, made things lean towards diplomacy and avert going to war against the U.S.A.
+Due to intelligence information arriving to Bogota regarding the movement and arrangement of new U.S.A. battleships in the Pacific and the Caribbean, Colombia's approach moved away from belligerence to a more diplomatic manner of doing things; the fact that the Mayflower, the North American flagship of the Atlantic and other ten ships were guarding both oceans to impede any Colombian troops to disembark and protect the rebellion of the isthmus, made things lean towards diplomacy and avert going to war against the U.S.A.

 Colombian Troops were allowed to disembark, thanks to Secretary of State, John M. Hay who authorized them to set foot at Colón, but they were not allowed to be part of the Provisional Government Board to negotiate the devolution of the isthmus; from there, they parted to Washington.

-In Washington, after learning that the Hay-Banu-Varilla treaty with Panama had been signed, Reyes dissolved the diplomatic commission and gave up any effort to engage into military confrontation against the United States; from Washington, he wrote:
+In Washington, after learning that the Hay-Bunau-Varilla treaty with Panama had been signed, Reyes dissolved the diplomatic commission and gave up any effort to engage into military confrontation against the United States; from Washington, he wrote:

 December 22.
 Any type of armed confrontation with the U.S.A. must be avoided, do not occupy Panamanian territory.
 Gather at Panama, 40 war vapors.
 Imminent risk of war, Medellin, Bogota… terrible situation.

-Reyes’s troops waited for General’s orders to march down in Panamá.
+Reyes's troops waited for General's orders to march down in Panamá.

 The State of Panama had seceded from Colombia on November 3, 1903, during the administration of President José Manuel Marroquín.
 The Panamanian troops, aided by military advisers and troops from the United States of America, had declared their independence.
 This action was supported by President Theodore Roosevelt, who had expressed interest in building an interoceanic canal in this strategic region.
 There had been a treaty between Colombia and United States of America, the Hay–Herrán Treaty, signed on January 12, 1903, by which the United States would finance, direct and supervise the construction of the canal.

 In the 1904 presidential race, which did not have any Liberal candidates, Reyes ran against another conservator; General Joaquín Fernando Vélez, to whom he would later beat for a narrow difference.